What attracted you to Natural Sciences at Cambridge?

 How did you find the application process?

 The application process was more straightforward than I was expecting.
-I prepared for the Natural Sciences admissions assessment by revising GCSE-level Maths and Physics and completing the specimen paper available online.
+I prepared for the Natural Sciences test by revising GCSE-level Maths and Physics and completing the specimen paper available online.
 For background reading in Chemistry, I really enjoyed reading the Oxford Chemistry Primer series because they are very concise and cover a diverse range of topics; there are over 100 books and you can just pick up one that catches your interest.
 Any of the books that have ‘foundations’ in their title will be accessible to A-level students.
-After the Admissions Assessment, I wasn’t really expecting to get called to interview, but I enjoyed the interview much more because it was a more flexible way of being assessed which I think is more reflective of the end-of-year exams.
+After the admissions test I wasn’t really expecting to get called to interview, but I enjoyed the interview much more because it was a more flexible way of being assessed which I think is more reflective of the end-of-year exams.

 How did you prepare for your interview?